brucemack/itu-g711-codec/README.md

 easily used in 20ms frame systems by calling the goodFrame() and badFrame() functions twice for each 20ms audio frame.

+This would be a good fit for 8 kHz applications like EchoLink or [AllStarLink](https://www.allstarlink.org/).

 The picture below illustrates the basic idea.
 The red trace is the input signal with a 20ms gap in the middle.
 The blue trace is the interpolated output.
 Notice that the blue trace matches